 Our Constituent Services

-We are proud to offer a toll-free help line to people living with lupus, their family, friends, and caregivers in the state of North Carolina.
-Our knowledgeable and compassionate health educators provide caring support to people with lupus, their families, and their caregivers by answering questions and directing individuals to local resources in their community.
-You can reach our help line by calling toll-free to 877-849-8271 or by completing our online contact us form.
+We are proud to offer a toll-free help line to people living with Lupus, their family, friends, and caregivers in the state of North Carolina.
+Our knowledgeable and compassionate health educators provide caring support to people with Lupus, their families, and their caregivers by answering questions and directing individuals to local resources in their community.
+You can reach our help line by calling 704-716-5640 or by completing our online contact us form.

-The LFA has a full library of professionally approved medical educational materials that is as vast as the disease of lupus itself.
+The LFANC has a full library of professionally approved medical educational materials that is as vast as the disease of Lupus itself.
 Whether you need a Newly Diagnosed or Seeking Diagnosis Packet, information on a new symptom, or more, contact us through our NC Lupus Help Line to find out what free resources we can send to you.

 - NC Physician Directory.
 Our directory provides you with a list of medical professionals within North Carolina who are available to assist you with your healthcare needs.
 Find out more about the LFA, NC Chapter's Physician Directory.

 People with Lupus often feel alone with their disease and the everyday struggles that the disease brings to their lives, especially during times when the disease is active.
 The philosophy of LFA support groups is to provide a warm and caring environment where people with Lupus, their family members, caregivers, and loved ones can share their experiences, methods of coping, and insights into living with this chronic illness.

 See our current list of support groups.